scaled/scaled/README.md

 ### Windows

-- Download [scaled-pacman.jar] and put it wherever you put this sort of thing.
+- Download [scaled-pacman.jar] and put it into some directory that's in your shell search path.

 - Create a batch file `spam.bat` in the same directory as `scaled-pacman.jar` with the following
 contents: